 Hot Dog Cookies:

-Hot Dog Cutter or you can hand cut like I did.
+Hot Dog Cutter or you can hand-cut them as I did.
 More on that later.

 Lemon Yellow Icing